RojasMN/b2-sims/README.md

-# b2sims
+# Examples of Simulated Spiking Neural Networks
-Performing some test simulations using the Brian 2 Python package.
+Repository of some test simulations using the Brian 2 Python package (https://github.com/brian-team/brian2).